-- I draw a thin line in brown eyeliner under the lid of my lower lashes from the outside toward the nose.
-I stop behind the iris, i.e. I do not complete a full line.
+- I draw a thin line in brown eyeliner under the lid of my lower lashes from the outside toward the nose and stop behind the iris.
+This means I do not complete a full line.
 In the upper lashes, I I draw a thin line, but full way.
-Boths serves to create the illusion of a fuller lash line.
-I use brown as it is not so harsh than black with the fine lines, but it does the trick to look like more full lashes as well.
+Both serves to create the illusion of a fuller lash line.
+Tip: Use brown as it is not so harsh than black with the fine lines, but it does the trick to look like more full lashes as well.
 When going out I use purple on the outside and green below the iris to create interest.
 Note this is not a look for work and/or when you strive to look natural, i.e. for the barely there.

 - I curl the upper lashes and add mascara.
 The curling and mascara open the eyes, which looks like paying attention, being agile, awake, and open minded.
 These attributes are all enhancing your professional appearance at work.
 These are attributes you want to be associated with over 40, right?

 - I put primer on.
 As a great hydrator, prime your skin with the Alana Mitchell Hyaluronic Moisture Boost Serum before makeup application!
-I use concealer when needed (cream sticks work better for me than the liquid ones), a mix of foundation and day cream with SF 30.
-Note that even in winter, you need a high SF in cold climate as the sunlight reflects on the snow.
+I use concealer when needed (cream sticks work better for me than the liquid ones), a mix of foundation and day cream with SFP 30.
+Note that even in winter, you need a high SFP in cold climate as the sunlight reflects on the snow.
 The snow acts like a mirror.
-Recall our older sisters or even some of us used mirrors or aluminium mattresses to tan in the late 60s and early 70s.
+Recall our older sisters or even some of us used mirrors or aluminum mattresses to tan in the late 1960s and early 1970s.
 It is the same principle as with the snow.

 - I prefer cream blush as it is easier to distribute on dry skin and it does not accumulate in wrinkles.
-However, in Alaska, my favorite brand is hard to get (read more here).
-Thus, I often use powder blush and mix it with cream which causes a great mess when producing it.
-Therefore, I don’t recommend it.
+However, my favorite brand is hard to get when shopping in Fairbanks, Alaska.
+Therefore, I often mix powder blush with cream.
+This production causes a great mess.
+As a result, I don’t recommend it.

 - Have a look at yourself when you had an exciting event or preformed exercise that made your cheeks go red.
-That area is the area that you want to blush.
+That area is where you want to blush.
 However, use a blush in a lighter color than the color caused by exercise.
 No Nike triangle, and no supersized polka dots please!

-- Make sure that your eyebrows are groomed every day.
+- Groom your eyebrows every day.
 It is less work to tweeze strays when you see them than to get your brows back into shape.
 More on eyebrow shapes and tweezing.

 - Add strikes with a brow pencil where needed.
 I like to add brow gel for dance performances and going out to have a bold natural look.
 Brooks Shield, anyone?

 - Eye shadow should just be barely there.
-I try to apply it very thin and than smooth it out with my finger tips.
+Try to apply it very thin and smooth it out with your finger tips.
 Unfortunately, the shadow does not stay long and has to be reapplied after a couple of hours when you strive for the look “does or doesn’t she wear eye shadow?”
 When you apply too much powder eye shadow it will accumulate in fine lines.
 You don’t want to draw attention to them, right?

-- I prefer to stain my lips and use a staining lip balm every hour or so.
+- I prefer stained lips and use a staining lip balm every hour or so.
 Doing so is needed as the air in the Interior of Alaska is so dry that lipstick even with a high moisture primer would dry my lips out and my lips would look flaky.

 - To look the most natural go for a color that is close to the color of your gums.